luxury Cuzco Cusco tours travel

 Tipon, the water garden of Inca Wiracocha.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Cuzco Tours & Travel.
+Machu Picchu Luxury Tours & Travel.

 Tipon is exceptional for the harmony achieved in the movement of water through its fine stone structures.
 This beautiful complex is composed of twelve enormous agriculturual terraces, walls of perfectly polished stone, long stairways, aqueducts (some subterranean) and ornamental waterfalls.
 According to legend, Tipon was one of the royal gardens ordered by the 8th Inca, Wiracocha.
 It is believed that the site was earlier the royal farm of his father, the 7th Inca Inca Yawar Huacac, at which time it was dedicated to a religious cult and agricultural experimentation.
-Return to Cuzco for a lunch of Italian-Peruvian cuisine at Incanto.
+Return to Cuzco for a lunch of Peruvian cuisine by chef Coque Ossio at Limo.

 Temple and fortress of Saqsaywaman, Cuzco.

-Afternoon drive to the fortress of Saqsaywaman.
-To truly appreciate Saqsaywaman, one must realize that what may now be seen is only the base of a colossal construction of a series of three successively-higher, defensive structures made from enormous blocks of stone, joined together with great precision.
+To truly appreciate fortress of Saqsaywaman, one must realize that what may now be seen is only the base of a colossal construction of a series of three successively-higher, defensive structures made from enormous blocks of stone, joined together with great precision.

 Inside this triple enclosure, three tall towers were erected on a large narrow ground.
 The largest of them was called Mayac Marca, which means the round tower.
 It was built over a clear, abundant spring, fed by underground canalizations, concerning which nobody knew from where or how they came...
 This round tower contained rooms with gold and silver paneled walls, on which animals, birds, and plants figured in relief, as though in a tapestry.
 It was here that the king lived when he came for a rest in the fortress...